jHelsing/Heartbeat/project.md

 # Project Meta Requirements

-- git and github for version control
+- Use git and github for version control.

-- issue tracker
+- Use an issue tracker.
-    - prioritized product backlog
+    - To keep a prioritized product backlog.
-    - sprint commitment
+    - And a prioritized commitment for the current sprint.
-    - should have automatic traceability to git commits
+    - The tracker should have automatic traceability to git commits.
-    - suggestions: github issue tracker or Trello
+    - We suggest using the github issue tracker, or optionally Trello.

-- Continuous Integration
+- Build the software with Continuous Integration.
-    - use for example Travis-CI
+    - For example Travis-CI.
-    - lots of alternatives covered by https://github.com/larsbrinkhoff/lbForth
+    - Lots of alternatives covered by https://github.com/larsbrinkhoff/lbForth/blob/master/build.md

-- repository, issue tracker, and build should be accessible without any licence restrictions, for all group members and supervisors
+- The repository, issue tracker, and builds shall be accessible for all group members and supervisors.

-- Agile Practices - all should be possible to use in the project
+- It shall be possible to use all agile principles and practices (XP) in the project.

-- Vertical slice, customer value every sprint

-- GUI

-- Tests for "all" code, for some definition of "all"
-    - Logic/behaviour to test
+- Divide the project into vertical slices, that is, divide features so end user value is delivered at least every sprint.

+- There shall be a GUI.

+- As a rule-of-thumb, write tests for all code.
+  If some parts of the code proves difficult to test, keep track of why.
+    - As an addendum, the software must have some logic/behavior to test.

-- The software should be runnable by the supervisors, platform independent.
+- The software should be runnable by the supervisors.

-- Knowledge transfer within the group.
+  It shall therefore not be locked to or depend on any closed platform.

+- You may need knowledge transfer within the group, as not every team member can be expected to initially have expertise in every area of the project.
-  Use the Agile Practices for this, for example pair programming, integrate into group work.
+  Use the agile practices for this, for example pair programming, and integrate it into the group work.